RUBYLNIK-training-center/materials/lectures/metaprogramming_in_ruby.md

 MyTeam.new.backend_dev
 MyTeam.new.project_manager
 ```
 This works!
 But what happens if we will have to hire a really big team?
-We'll have to run code like ```rb MyTeam.new.frontend_dev ``` as much times as the number
+We'll have to run code like ```MyTeam.new.frontend_dev ``` as much times as the number
 of people we want to hire.
 What if I told you that you solve this problem using metaprogramming?

 ```rb